+14. Defendant Michael J. DaCorta is a resident of Lakewood Ranch, Florida.
 DaCorta in 2006 was listed with the National Futures Association ("NFA") as a principal and registered with the Commission as an associated person ("AP") of a registered CTA, but he withdrew his listing and registration as part of a 2010 settlement with the NFA.
-DaCorta cofounded and is a member and director of OIG.
-He is also the chief executive officer and the chief investment officer of OIG as well as the sole signatory on OM bank accounts.
+DaCorta cofounded and is a principal shareholder and director of OIG.
+He is also the chief executive officer and the chief investment officer of OIG and opened and was the sole signatory on OM bank accounts.
+DaCorta was responsible for all OIG's investment decisions, trading execution, services, sales, clearing and operations and signed OIG promissory notes.
 During the Relevant Period, DaCorta acted as an AP for CPOs OM and OIG by soliciting pool participants for investment in the Oasis Pools.
 DaCorta is permanently banned from registering with the Commission in any capacity, and is therefore not registered with the Commission.

-- 15. Defendant Joseph S. Anile, II is a resident of Sarasota, Florida and Lattingtown, New York.
-Anile co-founded and is a member, director, and president of OIG.
-Anile has never been registered with the Commission in any capacity. - 16.
-Defendant Raymond P. Montie, III, is a resident of Jackson, New Hampshire.
-Montie is a member of OIG.
+15. Defendant Joseph S. Anile, II is a resident of Sarasota, Florida and Lattingtown, New York.
+Anile co-founded and is a principal shareholder, director, and president of OIG.
+Anile had responsibility for staffing, guiding, and managing OIG's vision, mission, strategic plan, and direction.
+Anile controlled OIG bank accounts.
+Additionally, Anile opened trading accounts for the Oasis Pools.
+Anile assisted in facilitating real estate purchases with pool funds and making non-forex investments with pool funds.
+Anile has never been registered with the Commission in any capacity.

+16. Defendant Raymond P. Montie, III, is a resident of Jackson, New Hampshire.
+Montie co-founded and is a principal shareholder, director, and vice president of OIG.
+He was OIG's executive director of sales.
 During the Relevant Period, Montie acted as an AP of OIG by soliciting pool participants for investment in the Oasis Pools.
-Montie has never been registered with the Commission in any capacity. - 17.
-Defendant Francisco "Frank" L. Duran is a resident of Florida.
+Montie has never been registered with the Commission in any capacity.

+17. Defendant Francisco "Frank" L. Duran is a resident of Florida.
 Duran handles the day-to-day operations of OIG and generally assists DaCorta with OIG's operations.
 During the Relevant Period, Duran acted as an AP of CPO OIG by soliciting pool participants for investment in the Oasis Pools.
-Duran has never been registered with the Commission in any capacity. - 18.
-Defendant John J. Haas is a resident of New York.
-Haas is the sole director of Satellite Holdings.
+Duran has never been registered with the Commission in any capacity.

+18. Defendant John J. Haas is a resident of New York.
+Haas is the sole director of Satellite Holdings and opened and was the sole signatory on Satellite Holdings bank accounts.
+Haas signed Satellite promissory notes.
+Haas was in charge of assisting pool participants who wished to invest their retirement funds in the Oasis Pools.
 During the Relevant Period, Haas acted as an AP for CPOs Satellite Holdings and OIG by soliciting pool participants for investment in the Oasis Pools.
 Haas has never been registered with the Commission in any capacity.